Man suspected in Brown University shooting and MIT professor’s killing is found dead, officials say

 Neves Valente and Loureiro previously attended the same academic program at a university in Portugal between 1995 and 2000, U.S. attorney for Massachusetts Leah B. Foley said.
 Loureiro graduated from the physics program at Instituto Superior Técnico, Portugal’s premier engineering school, in 2000, according to his MIT faculty page.
 The same year, Neves Valente was let go from a position at the Lisbon university, according to an archive of a termination notice from the school’s then-president in February 2000.

-Neves Valente had studied at Brown on a student visa.
+Neves Valente had come to Brown on a student visa.
 He eventually obtained legal permanent residence status in September 2017, Foley said.
 It was not immediately clear where he was between taking a leave of absence from the school in 2001 and getting the visa in 2017.
 His last known residence was in Miami.

 After officials revealed the suspect's identity, President Donald Trump suspended the green card lottery program that allowed Neves Valente to stay in the United States.